WENWENYU/jamesdiao.github.io/_posts/2018-01-31-ypu-martin-o-malley.md

 Send these, the homeless, tempest-tost to me,
 I lift my lamp beside the golden door!"

-He then threw out a short and unstructured litany of arguments about the spirit of American welcoming, the dignity of persons, the ethical wrong of creating stateless people, and the racism and fear that he believes to drive immigration hard-liners.
+He then delivered a short and unstructured litany of arguments about the spirit of American welcoming, the dignity of persons, the ethical wrong of creating stateless people, and the racism and fear that he believes to drive immigration hard-liners.

 #### My Thoughts
 I was surprised by how long O'Malley spent framing the resolution, "support sanctuary cities," within the broader context of immigration reform.
 The cynical side of me thinks that this is just so that he can lean on more practiced, off-topic arguments (it sounded a bit like a recycled campaign speech).
 Still, his approach did expand the breadth of topics I learned about.